How Much Water Should A Diabetic Drink Daily – Best Benefits

 1. Nephrogenic diabetes insipidus (NDI) is caused by a genetic defect or acquired kidney damage that affects the ability of the kidneys to respond to vasopressin.

-2. Central diabetes insipidus (CDI) is caused by damage to the hypothalamus or pituitary gland, which are responsible for producing and releasing vasopressin.
+2. Central diabetes insipidus (CDI) is caused by damage to the hypothalamus or pituitary gland, which is responsible for producing and releasing vasopressin.

 3. Gestational diabetes insipidus (GDI) is a temporary form of DI that occurs during pregnancy, caused by high levels of certain hormones that interfere with vasopressin production.